Superchunk

-Superchunk is an American indie rock band from Chapel Hill, North Carolina, United States, consisting of singer-guitarist Mac McCaughan, guitarist Jim Wilbur, bassist Laura Ballance, and drummer Jon Wurster.
+Superchunk is an American indie rock band from Chapel Hill, North Carolina, consisting of singer-guitarist Mac McCaughan, guitarist Jim Wilbur, bassist Laura Ballance, and drummer Laura King.
 Formed in 1989, they were one of the bands that helped define the Chapel Hill music scene of the 1990s.
-Their energetic, high-velocity style and do-it-yourself ethic is influenced by punk rock.
+The band is known for its energetic, high-velocity style and strong do-it-yourself ethic.

 Members McCaughan and Ballance founded the successful independent record label Merge Records in 1989 as a way to release music from Superchunk and music created by friends, which has expanded to include artists from around the world and records reaching the top of the Billboard music charts.
 Superchunk released a string of full-length albums and compilations throughout the 1990s.
 After releasing their eighth studio album in 2001, the band went into a period of reduced activity.
 In 2010, the band released a new studio album, Majesty Shredding, and followed it up in 2013 with their tenth studio album, I Hate Music.
 Their eleventh studio album, What a Time to Be Alive, was released on February 16, 2018.
 Their twelfth album, Wild Loneliness, was released in February 2022.
+It was followed by their thirteenth full-length release, Songs in the Key of Yikes in 2025.